meiersi-da/cips/cip-CC-FEE-REMOVAL/cip-CC-FEE-REMOVAL.md

 SVs retain the ability to expire coins after a time period proportional to the value.
 Concretely, they can continue to exercise the `Amulet_Expire` choice when the holding fees for a coin surpass the initial amount of the coin.
-These holding fees are determined as before using the formula:
+These holding fees continue to be determined as before this CIP using the formula:
 ```
 holdingFees currentRound (ExpiringAmount initialAmount createdAtRound ratePerRound) =
   ratePerRound * (currentRound - createdAt)